laika/csci1111/README.md

 Everything in the `.c` and `.h` files along with the Makefiles were written by me.

+## Where's Assignments 1 & 2 and Exercise 1?
+Those were are extremely simple and contained a lot of personal information.
+There's no need for them to be available in this repository.

 ## Contributing
 Feel free to contribute if you like by submitting a pull request.
 Please try to be uniform with my coding and indentation style.